Pitch Night Cincinnati Winner

 ArtPrize launched Pitch Night in 2013 as a means of discovering exciting, ambitious projects across the country, and to help overcome the barriers that out-of-state artists can face when bringing them to the annual event.

-2017 Pitch Night events -- held in partnership with 21c Museum Hotels, Delta Air Lines and Experience Grand Rapids -- took place in six cities across the country this spring.
-Check out the event dates and locations on the timeline to the right.
+2018 Pitch Night events — held in partnership with 21c Museum Hotels, Delta Air Lines and Experience Grand Rapids — took place in five cities across the country this spring.

-Following an open call for proposals, five artists were invited to present at each event and given five minutes to pitch their installation ideas for ArtPrize Nine to a panel of local art experts.
-The winning artists each received a $5,000 grant and a guaranteed spot on a highly trafficked ArtPrize Nine Venue this fall.
+Following an open call for proposals, five artists were invited to present at each event and given five minutes to pitch their installation ideas for ArtPrize 10 to a panel of local art experts.
+The winning artists each received a $5,000 grant and a guaranteed spot on a highly trafficked ArtPrize 10 Venue this fall.